 “Collectors?”
 I asked.

 “Yep,” he repield. “ You collect what you don’t have or what you think are in high demand by other collectors because of their color or bloodlines.
 That’s fine for baseball cards, antiques, and artwork, but not livestock.
-Real livestock people look at the full potential of whatever they are raising, and that always includes an end-game.
+Real livestock people look at the best use of the animal in order to get the full potential from whatever they are raising, and that always includes an end-game.
 If the primary use for a cow was milk and she no-longer produces milk, it enters the meat and hide market.
 You will never see a $50 cow on Craig’s List because there is a terminal market in place that establishes a minimum value for it.”

 I tried to explain that while more and more alpacas breeders are exploring this option, many couldn’t bring themselves to consider the meat and hide market for their alpacas.
 I also mentioned that many who are exploring the option are quiet about it so as not to endure the wrath of those who are against it.